 “I can’t really be myself.
 It’s like they’re seeing just half of who I am.” - Alex, I Am Samuel

 “This is a lovely film, very honest, very raw, with characters who are compelling in how real they are.” - Neela Ghoshal, Senior Researcher, LGBT Rights, Human Rights Watch

-Thank you to everyone who joined our digital film festival screening + live Q&A on June 14.
-You can still watch the film until June 20, and view the recording of the live Q&A from our recent New York festival with filmmaker Peter Murimi, Producer Toni Kamau & HRW’s Senior Researcher in the LGBT Rights program Neela Ghoshal here on our Facebook page or below in our “bonus content” section (available to ticket holders only.)
+You can view a recording of the live Q&A from our recent New York festival with filmmaker Peter Murimi, Producer Toni Kamau & HRW’s Senior Researcher in the LGBT Rights program Neela Ghoshal here on our Facebook page or below in our “bonus content” section (available to ticket holders only.)